 Advanced Connection Example – Hybrid OSD

-Of course you can also connect a GPS module to the Naze32 if you want GPS data like coordinates, home distance, home direction etc displayed on your FPV video.
+Of course you can also connect a GPS module to the Flight Controller if you want GPS data like coordinates, home distance, home direction etc displayed on your FPV video.

 OSD’s that I have Tried

-MinimOSD is my favourite OSD at the moment, and that’s what I am using currently.
-With the correct firmware installed, it can be used with Naze32, CC3D, Multiwii boards, APM and PixHawk.
-It’s very powerful as it can display literally any flight information as long as you have the appropriate sensors.
+MinimOSD is a powerful device and used to be my favorite before FC integrated Betaflight OSD came out.
+With the correct firmware installed, it can be used with many different FC including the Naze32, CC3D, Multiwii boards, APM and PixHawk.
+It’s very powerful as it can display literally any flight information as long as they are available.

 With the latest firmware, you can even tune your PID with the OSD menu.
 Here is a tutorial on how to setup MinimOSD with Naze32.

-Same as the standard MinimOSD described above, only difference it’s the tiny size.
-It doesn’t have the 12V to 5V voltage regulator though.
-People tend to power this board with 5V anyway due to regulator overheat issues.
+Basically the same OSD as the MinimOSD but in a much smaller form factor.
+Be aware that it doesn’t have the 12V to 5V voltage regulator though.
+People tend to power the MinimOSDD with 5V anyway due to regulator overheat issues.
 You can flash and program MinimOSD with Arduino.

 BrainFPV is a flight controller that has built-in OSD system, which can be configure through the FC software client. it’s perfect for those who doesn’t want to mess with wiring, and desire a clean, compact FPV system.

-The Skylark OSD can display GPS (coordinates, home distance, altitude, speed), current, battery voltage, timer.
+The Skylark OSD is a standalone GPS OSD system.
+It can display GPS (coordinates, home distance, altitude, speed), current, battery voltage, timer.

-It was my first standalone GPS OSD system.
-I was using KK2 at the time, and looking for an OSD that can show me “home distance”.
-Skylark OSD did the job well, and it usually found GPS satellites very quick.
-The OSD system comes with a GPS as well as a current sensor.
+It was one of my first OSD system and I was using KK2 FC at the time.
+It was a great option as I was looking for an OSD that doesn’t need to connect to the FC, yet capable of showing me GPS info.
+Skylark OSD did the job well, and it usually found GPS satellites within seconds.
+The OSD system comes with a GPS module as well as a current sensor.

 Super Simple OSD